Papaya-Voldemort/ShardBowl/character.md

   - Powers: Shardbearer
   - Tidbit: Skilled swordsman, charismatic and loyal.

-- **Adolin (Maya’s Bond)**
+- **Adolin (Unoathed)**
-  - First Appearance: *Rhythm of War*
+  - First Appearance: *Wind and Truth*
-  - Powers: Reviving a deadeye spren
+  - Powers: Radiant Shardbearer (all Shards now function as radiant shards); No other radiant abililies.
-  - Tidbit: First to show signs of restoring a dead Shardblade.
+  - Tidbit: First to restore dead Shards back to their original abilities.

 ---